 After surgery, you may need to have other procedures to fix these problems.
 Some people still have to take medicine to control their symptoms, even after surgery.
 And some people need to have surgery again.

 Fundoplication surgery is the most common surgery used to treat GERD.
 This surgery strengthens the valve between the esophagus and stomach (lower esophageal sphincter) to keep acid from backing up into the esophagus as easily.
 It relieves GERD symptoms and inflammation of the esophagus (esophagitis).

-for gastroesophageal reflux disease may include:
+Other types of surgery for gastroesophageal reflux disease may include:

 - Gastropexy.
 A gastropexy attaches the stomach to the diaphragm so that the stomach cannot move through the opening in the diaphragm into the chest.
 Gastropexy is done less often than fundoplication.

 Other Places To Get Help